Towards Benign Memory Forgetting for Selective Multimodal Large Language Model Unlearning: Sculpted Memory Forgetting Adapter

-To meet these objectives, we propose the Sculpted Memory Forgetting Adapter (SMFA) framework, illustrated in Fig.~\ref{fig:method}.
+To meet the goal of benign memory forgetting, we propose the Sculpted Memory Forgetting Adapter~(SMFA) framework, illustrated in Fig.~\ref{fig:method}.
 First, we perform fine-tuning with refusal labels to derive a Memory Forgetting Adapter (MFA) that enforces strong refusals on sensitive content.
-To avoid excessive refusals that may harm generalization, we then sculpt the MFA via a retain anchor-guided masking mechanism, which carefully preserves essential knowledge and general understanding ability.
+To avoid excessive refusals that may harm generalization, we then sculpt the MFA via a retaining anchor-guided masking mechanism, which carefully preserves essential knowledge and general understanding ability.